-- To consult with a range of stakeholders to gather information on the different groups represented. - To continue raise staff awareness, personal knowledge and skills of the Single Equality Scheme and provide training required in the 9 strands. - To raise the children's awareness, knowledge and understanding of a range of disabilities. - To continue to ensure that opportunities are provided in school, which ensure equal access to all groups including pupils with disabilities. - To promote the school to different groups, encouraging under represented groups to become more involved with the school and its work.
+- To gather further information on the range of disabilities represented within the current cohort of children. - To raise staff awareness, personal knowledge and skills of the Single Equality Scheme and provide training required in the 9 strands. - To raise the children's awareness, knowledge and understanding of a range of disabilities. - To ensure that opportunities are provided in school and as part of the community wing program which ensure equal access to all groups within the community. - To promote the school to different groups, encouraging underrepresented groups to become more involved with the school and its work.